cdelmonte-zg/kafka-streams-demo/README.md

-To run go in each directory and execute
+1. To run go in each directory and execute

 ```
-mvn clean package docker:build
+mvn -Dmaven.test.skip=true clean package docker:build
 ```

-After that, go to the project root and run:
+2. After that, go to the project root and run:

 ```
 docker-compose -f afs-docker-dev/docker-dev.yml up -d
 ```

-go to http:localhost:7474 and set the new access data for neo4j to:
+3. After a while, go to http:localhost:7474 to access to neo4j

-username: neo4j
-password: secret

-go to http://localhost:2673/swagger-ui.html to access the swagger ui
+go to http://localhost:2673/swagger-ui.html to access the swagger ui (to be continued...)